hsghori/CS-Notes/data_structures_notes.md

 - Equivalence Relation
 	- A relation ~ over a set S is a set of pairs of items from S
 		- Note '~' represents a relation
-		- write x~y to indivate that {x,y} exists in ~
+		- write x~y to indicate that {x,y} exists in ~
 	- A relation ~ over a set S is an equivalence relation if it is
 		- reflexive
 			- for al x E S, x~x
-		- symetric
+		- symmetric
 			for all x,y E S, x~y implies y~x
 		- transitive
 			- for all x,y,z E S, x~y and y~z implies x~z
 	- An equivalence relation ~ over the set S partitions S into disjoint (non overlapping) subsets
 		- two elements in the same subsets are considered equivalent with respect to ~
 	- Dynamic Equivalence Problem
-		- Somewtimes we need to modify th eequivalence relatin as we go, changing the partition
+		- Sometimes we need to modify the equivalence relation as we go, changing the partition
 			- the formerly disjointed sets get combined
 		- Given n equivalence relation over S and two items from S, how can we determine if the elements are equivalent.

 #### Bag
 - Basically a Set (from the java collections framework) but duplicates are allowed.
 	- Order doesn't matter
 	- Size doesn't matter
 	- Operations